FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Description:** The structure of any mutable or immutable sequence, except for the named tuples, should be represented by a list containing only JSON-encoding ready elements (recursive application of the rules) and preserving the original order of the elements.
 Additional limitations are applied to the immutable sequences:

-* Immutable sequences containing only scalar elements or nested immutable sequences, immutbale mapping types or class instances without write-accessible end-nodes should be represented by an empty list
+* Immutable sequences containing only scalar elements or nested immutable sequences, immutable mapping types or class instances without write-accessible end-nodes, or callables or data types should be represented by an empty list
 * Immutable sequences containing, at least, one nested structured element with write-accessible end-node should be represented by a list of the same length as the initial sequence with all immutable elements being replaced by a special value "!@#immutable"

 See [DE002](../Design/DE002_structure_map.md) document.